 Unlike the light bulb, this wasn’t an urgent problem and nobody was working on this.
 It was much rather the result of her looking at math from a poetic angle, because she’d been educated in both fields and thus a heavily personally influenced innovation.

 As you can see, there are many ways to change the world and it doesn’t matter whether you’re part of a huge team or work alone 🙂

-What really makes this book come to life is the vast number of examples it sheds a light on.
+What really makes How We Got To Now come to life is the vast number of examples it sheds a light on.
 Innovation is a complex, tricky process, and not easy to describe in a few words, but this makes it a lot of fun to learn about it!

 What else can you learn from the blinks?

 - Why evolution isn’t always a competition